While there may not be a definitive way to determine whether or not a person has the baseline comedy talent to do well as a comedian…

 Your Sense Of Humor

-Everyone has a sense of humor — the “lens” through which they consume life and as a result are able to cause laughter to occur when they respond to the world around them.
+Everyone has a sense of humor — the “lens” through which a person consumes life and as a result they are able to cause laughter to occur when they respond to the world around them.

 And just like any other attribute a person can have, some people have a more well developed sense of humor than others.

-The most important thing I can tell you about a person’s sense of humor as it relates to stand-up comedy is this:
+The most important thing I can tell you about a person’s sense of humor as it relates to stand-up comedy and becoming a comedian is this:

 Nobody can “learn” to have a better sense of humor, just like no one can “learn” to be taller.